Evangelists in the 5-fold Ministry (Ephesians 4:11)

-- Summary: What is an evangelist?
-What is the evangelist's ministry?
+- Summary: What does 'evangelist' mean?
+What's the evangelist's ministry?
 He is a preacher of the Gospel, a proclaimer of the good news of salvation in Jesus Christ.
-He will speak to crowds and he will share the message with single individuals.
+(1) He will speak to crowds about Jesus.
+(2) He will share the Gospel message with single individuals.
 He has a relentless desire to present Jesus Christ to anyone who will listen.
-And he will be glad to teach you to do the same.
-The Christian churches need this ministry!
+And (3) he will be glad to teach you to do the same.
+The Christian churches need this biblical type of evangelistic ministry!

 Luke 4:18, KJV [Jesus said] The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor…